What is the current status of this program?

 What does this funding get me?

+This program is also known as Training for Residential Energy Contractors (TREC).
 This Department of Energy (DOE) program made $200 million available to state energy offices ($150 million as formula grants and the rest as competitive grants) to train, test, and certify residential energy efficiency and electrification contractors, many of whom will be doing the work on improvements eligible for rebates under the $8.8 billion HEAR and HER home energy rebate programs.
 States can work with nonprofits or other partner organizations to develop and implement these programs that will prepare contractors and their employees to bring clean energy technologies into homes.
-This program is also known as Training for Residential Energy Contractors (TREC).

 Am I eligible?

-Only states and territories can receive the grants.
+Only states and territories could receive the grants.
 States will receive formula grants of a combined $150 million, with North Carolina receiving $3,698,030 and South Carolina $2,397,600.
+The NC and SC State Energy Offices may set up training programs themselves or work with partner organizations to set up and run training programs.

 How can I access the money?